 The math is easy: If the pot is totally at its left position, the register P1.2 has the value 0.0.
-So $9 \times 0.0 = 0.0$ and thus adding one gives 1.
-At the right position the value of the pot is 1.0, so $9 \times 1 + 1 = 10$.
+So $9\times0.0=0.0$ and thus adding one gives 1.
+At the right position the value of the pot is 1.0, so $9\times1+1=10$.

 You can do much more complex things with potentiometers.
-For any of those please have a look at the circuit pot (see page 212).
+For any of those please have a look at the circuit pot (see page 242).
 For example you can:

-- Overlay one pot with several independent functions by using select - · Save different values of a pot into up to 16 presets - Create a virtual center notch, to make an easy selection of the exact middle position possible. - Have a pot output discrete numbers, for example 0, 1, ...
-8, to select preset numbers, patterns lengths und much more - · Apply a non-linear slope for the output value
+- Overlay one pot with several independent functions by using select - · Save different values of a pot into up to 16 presets - Create a virtual center notch, to make it easy to select the middle position exactly. - Have a pot output discrete numbers, for example 0, 1, ...
+8, to select preset numbers, pattern lengths und much more - · Apply a non-linear slope to the output value